 Previously selected by CNN and USA TODAY as one of the top 10 places to be in America on July Fourth, Edmond's LibertyFest is a weeklong celebration of the nation's birth.
 With the state's largest hometown parade, one of the largest fireworks displays in the area, and more than 125,000 visitors, it's an event not to be missed.

-Location: Many of the LibertyFest events take place in downtown Edmond (north on Broadway extension to Edmond Road).
-The best viewing spot for fireworks is on the grounds of the UCO campus east of downtown on Edmond Road (Second Street).
+Location: Many of the 10 LibertyFest events take place in downtown Edmond (north on Broadway extension to Edmond Road).
+The best viewing spot for fireworks is on the grounds of the University of Central Oklahoma (UCO) campus east of downtown on Edmond Road (Second Street).

-Admission: There is no charge for viewing the huge, 100-entry LibertyFest parade, concert, or the fireworks display, but the Taste of Edmond food festival held on July 1 costs $14 for adults if purchased in advance online (also available at Edmond Convention & Visitor's Bureau and select local businesses) and $20 on event day.
+Admission: There is no charge for viewing the huge, 100-entry LibertyFest parade, concert, or the fireworks display.
+The Taste of Edmond food festival held on June 30, 2019, costs $12 for adults if purchased in advance online (also available at Edmond Convention & Visitor's Bureau and select local businesses) and $17 on event day.
 Children 10 and younger are free.
 Admission allows you to sample food from all the different restaurants.

 Events: LibertyFest activities include a rodeo, car show, kite fest, UCO Summer Band outdoor concert of patriotic tunes, Road Rally scavenger hunt, Taste of Edmond, parade, Festival ParkFest, and fireworks.